sujith-eag/personal-site/content/docs/os/c01_introduction/1_5_os_operations.md

 **Example Timer Configuration**:
 A 10-bit counter with a 1-millisecond clock allows for interrupts at intervals ranging from 1 millisecond to 1,024 milliseconds (1 second).
 {{< /callout >}}

-Before transferring control to a user program, the OS ensures that the timer is set.
-If the timer interrupts, control is passed to the OS, which can either treat the interrupt as an error or extend the program's time.

-Instructions that modify the content of the timer are privileged.

 ---